Managing missing data with pandas

 (46116, 7)

-In the next experiment, we want to analyse whether whole rows or columns contain no data.
-Here, how='all' removes rows or columns that do not contain values; axis=1 says that empty rows should be removed.
+In the next attempt, we want to analyse whether entire rows or columns contain no data.
+Using how="all", rows or columns that contain no values are removed; axis=1 specifies that empty rows should be removed.

 [11]: